ChristophP/funpro/README.md

 ### What's up with the name?

 Apparently there are no cool names availbale on npm anymore.
-The all of a sudden I realized, that when taking the first 3 letters from  `functional` and `programming`, you get the words `fun` and `pro`.
+Then all of a sudden I realized, that when taking the first 3 letters from  `functional` and `programming`, you get the words `fun` and `pro`.
 Tah-Dah.